bitfield/script/CONTRIBUTING.md

 ## Writing a sink

-Any method on a pipe which returns something other than a pipe is a sink.
+Any method on a pipe that returns something other than a pipe is a sink.
 For example, here's an implementation of `String()`:

 ```go
 func (p *script.Pipe) String() (string, error) {